-Pain is usually commonest symptom and present for over 6 months duration.
-The pain is usually on one side but can affect both sides.
-The pain is worse on standing, lifting, when you are tired, during pregnancy and during or after sexual intercourse.
+Pain is usually the most common symptom and is present for more than six months.
+The pain is usually on one side, though it can affect both sides, and it’s worse upon standing, lifting, when you are tired, during pregnancy, and during or after sexual intercourse.
 The veins are also affected by the menstrual cycle/hormones and therefore the pain can increase during the time of menstruation.
 The pain usually is improved by lying down.

 However, not every woman with pelvic vein reflux will get symptoms, and many only do following pregnancy.
 This is because after pregnancy, the veins can dilate more because of the compression from the womb.
 This then causes the varicose veins in the vagina/vulva to form (Diagram 3).
 The varicose veins can decrease after pregnancy, but may deteriorate over time.

 The first way to diagnose PVCS is by typical symptoms and if visible varicose veins are found on examination.
 Many women have a history of varicose veins around their vulva during their pregnancy.
 On examination, you can see these veins around the vulva, and they may extend down the inner thigh.
 On the inner thigh, there is a muscle tendon along which the dilated veins are felt and seen.
-If the veins lie behind this tendon and or run behind the leg it is most likely they are dilated caused by reflux from the ovarian and/or pelvic veins.
+If the veins lie behind this tendon and/or run behind the leg, it is most likely they are dilated because of reflux from the ovarian and/or pelvic veins.

-Ultrasound examination may be useful (US).
+Ultrasound examination may be useful.
 This imaging test uses sound waves to detect the abnormal veins.
 It is good at showing the blood flow through the veins and is non-invasive.
-However, sometimes the veins in the pelvis are difficult to see through the abdomen, therefore a special ultrasound where a small probe is placed into the vagina to see the veins, called a transvaginal ultrasound may be required.
+However, sometimes the veins in the pelvis are difficult to see through the abdomen, therefore a special ultrasound where a small probe is placed into the vagina to see the veins, called a transvaginal ultrasound, may be required.

 The diagnosis may still require further investigation through non-invasive imaging with magnetic resonance imaging (MRI) and computed tomography (CT).
 This allows us to see where the varicose veins are coming from so that we can plan and do the appropriate treatment.
 Usually it is the ovarian veins that cause the varicose veins, but other pelvic veins can also be responsible.